 Feasibility assessment of the project series

-Hydragas has assessed the technical and economic feasibility of the above project series.
+Hydragas has assessed the technical and economic feasibility of the project series.
 The development model illustrates the roll-out options in detail.
-We find that each one provides a compelling, but flexible investment opportunity.
+Each provides a compelling, but flexible investment opportunity.
 The company can create a leading gas and clean energy supply to the region.
-Our plan resolves the weak capacity potential and technology shortfalls of all current competitors.
+Our plan resolves the capacity and technology shortfalls of all current competitors.

 Hydragas has worked for over a decade to create the technical advantage.
-The result is decisive IP leadership and far stronger business potential.
-So we will create the lead player in gas extraction on Lake Kivu.
+It provides decisive technical leadership and business potential.
+We will create the lead player in gas extraction on Lake Kivu.
 Our roll-out plan is designed to finally close the technology shortfall and achieve full compliance with the MPs.
 Falling short on both needs has delayed all other projects by years and made their economic targets unachievable.

 Building the projects

-We plan to commence the project series soon, with financing in place.
-We can lead the development by providing the safest and most productive means of gas recovery.
-Both countries can independently choose to develop with Hydragas, from their shared gas resource.
-In this way, Hydragas will enable attractive economic returns from gas production to each country.
+We plan to commence the project series soon.
+Financing may be in place by Q2 2020.
+We can lead the development by providing the safest and most productive gas recovery.
+Both countries can choose to develop their gas resource with us.
+In this way, Hydragas will enable attractive economic returns from gas production to both countries.

-Hydragas is able to ensure that overall output from power generation is optimal.
-Economic returns are the highest possible for both operators and the host countries.
-Finally, with full compliance with the MPs, the industry can both achieve great outcomes and make the lake communities safer.
+Hydragas is able to ensure optimal overall output from power generation.
+Economic returns will be highest for both operators and the host countries.
+Finally, we then achieve full compliance with the MPs.
+The industry can thus achieve great outcomes, making the lake communities safe.